awhite862/lattice/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://mit-license.org)

+## Features
+This library provides a simple interface to get matrix elements associated with some simple, fermionic lattice models:
+  - Hubbard models with Peierls phase
+  - Anderson model

 ## Warning\!
-  - Testing is limited, some code may not behave as expected
   - The scope of this library is limited
   - No effort has been made to optimize performance
+  - Testing is limited, some code may not behave as expected
+  - In particular, the provided full-CI code will not work for general applications
   - This use of library is not recommended for most applications

-## Features
-  - Hubbard models
-  - Anderson model
-  - Simple full-CI code

 ## Tests
 The tests we do have can be run as follows: